 Constructive Knowledge and Hazardous Conditions in Premises Liability Cases

-The Florida slip-and-fall statute (Florida Statute § 768.0755) states that a person does not have the right to compensation from a property owner simply because they sustained injuries on their premises.
+The Florida slip-and-fall law (Florida Statute § 768.0755) states that a person does not have the right to compensation from a property owner simply because they sustained injuries on their premises.
 Instead, they must show that the property owner had actual or constructive knowledge of the hazard that led to the accident and should have mitigated it before the injury occurred.

 Constructive knowledge is a legal term indicating that a person is legally presumed to know something, even if they did not actually know it.
 A property owner may have constructive knowledge of torn carpeting on their premises, even if they claim they were not actually aware of it.